pascallanger/DIY-Multiprotocol-TX-Module/docs/Tx-FlyskyTH9X.md

 1. Confirm that the DIY Multiprotocol module has the required physical connections between the pins on the back of the Tx and the ATMega328 microprocessor.
 This may require some soldering and depends on which version of the DIY Multiprotocol module you have.
 Check out your module’s hardware page under the section [Enabling your module for Serial](### insert link) for details.
 1. Plug in your DIY Multiprotocol module into the transmitter module bay.
 If you have a rotary protocol selection switch, turn the switch to position 0 to put the unit into Serial mode.
 1. Ensure throttle is down and all switches are in the start position and power up the Tx.
 The red LED on the DIY Multiprotocol module should be flashing with a period of about 1 second indicating that it has not established a valid serial link with the Tx.
 This is expected as we have not set up the Tx yet.
-1. {er9x expert to review this} Create a new model
+1. Create a new model
-1. In the Model Settings menu scroll down to change the RF settings to {pascal mikeb! }.
-Your transmitter settings should look like this: {mikeb insert picture of er9X screen showing RF settings}
+1. In the Model Settings menu scroll down to change the RF settings to MULTI {pascal mikeb! }
 1. The red LED on the DIY Multiprotocol module should briefly flash and then go off.
 This confirms that the DIY Multiprotocol module has established serial communication with the Tx.
 If the red LED on the module continues to flash at a period of about 1 seconds then it signals that serial communication has not been established.
 Check your settings under the model menu as described above and check that the protocol selection switch on the module is at 0 (enable Serial mode).
 If there is still no communication, power down and power up the Tx.
 Finally check that you have correctly enabled your module for serial as described on the hardware page for your module under the heading [Enabling your module for Serial](### insert link)

 ###Protocol Selection in Serial mode
 To select the protocol:
  1. In the Model Setting menu, scroll through the available options under the MULTI option {mikeb to confirm}.
  1. Depending on which protocol you have selected you may be required to select a sup-protocol and options.
-For example, the DSM protocol has two sub-protocols DSM2 and DSMX.
-Each of these sub-protocols have options that specify the number of channels and the packet frame rate.
-The following picture shows DSM – DSMX – Option 6 (6 channels and 11ms frame rate).
-Check out the [Protocol Details](###) page for detailed information and suggestions regarding the sub-protocols and options. {insert picture mentioned above}
+For example, the FrSky protocol has three sub-protocols FrSky_V, FrSky_D and FrSky_X.
+In some cases the sub-protocols have options that could specify the number of channels, packet frame rate or fine frequency tuning.
+Check out the [Protocol Details](Protocol_Details.md) page for detailed information and suggestions regarding the sub-protocols and options.

 ###Binding in Serial mode
 1. Switch on the model or put the receiver into bind mode